 Roles in Corporate Governance

-If corporate governance is a set of rules, controls, polices and resolutions to dictate corporate behavior, shareholders are going to have a great influence on those decisions.
+If corporate governance is a set of rules, controls, policies and resolutions to dictate corporate behavior, shareholders are going to have a great influence on those decisions.
 But governance is more than that.
 The main arbiters are the board of directors of any organization.

 The board of directors is elected by shareholders, or they’re appointed by other board members to represent the shareholders.
-Some of their responsibilities are to make important decisions, such as appointing corporate officers and deciding on executive compensation and divided policy.
+Some of their responsibilities are to make important decisions, such as appointing corporate officers and deciding on executive compensation and dividend policy.
 However, their tasks go beyond the financial when they’re needed to address social or environmental concerns.

 Insiders and independent members make up the board of directors, insiders being major shareholders, founders and executives.
 The independents are not wedded to the company by the same ties, but have experience managing or directing other large companies and can help offer a broader context to decision-making.

-The board of directors consider decisions that will impact employees, customers, suppliers, communities and shareholders.
+The board of directors considers decisions that will impact employees, customers, suppliers, communities and shareholders.
 The board of directors are not managers and are not directly involved in the day-to-day operations of an organization.
 They are, however, responsible for oversight and planning, two pillars of corporate governance.

 Related: What is Stakeholder Theory?

 That said, the board of directors can delegate some duties to board committees, which have the time and resources to dive deeply into issues that call for expertise.
 These committees then will report back to the board of directors regularly on their findings.

 Corporate governance can have a positive or negative effect on an organization.
 If the corporate governance is casting doubt on the reliability, integrity or obligations of the organization to its shareholders, then that’s a problem that will likely have financial repercussions.

 For example, if a blind eye is turned toward acts that are illegal, then there will result in scandals that have plagued many companies in the past.
 This will tarnish a brand at best and put the organization out of business at worst.